obpy/obpy/src/doc/source/game-dev/bloxworks.rst

 .. image:: images/add-brick.png

-Once you've done that, you'll see a gray 2x4x1 brick appear in the center your world.
+Once you've done that, you'll see a gray 2x4x1 brick appear in the center of your world.

 Removing a brick
 ----------------